 1. Listen Openly to Your Team

 Charismatic business leaders are magnetic because they listen empathetically to their teams and colleagues, regardless if they like or dislike what they are hearing.
-If you can stay calm and show equanimity regardless if the news is to your personal taste or not, then you have the markings of a truly charismatic leader.
+If you can stay calm and show equanimity, then you have the markings of a truly charismatic leader.

 When managing a team, it is your responsibility to approach your employees and ask them how they are doing.
 Do not wait for employees to come to you with praise or complaints.
 People don’t always feel confident about approaching a manager or leader to express their feelings.
-So, it’s up to you as a leader worth your salt to check in with them regularly.
+So, it’s up to you to check in with them regularly.
 A happy team is a coherent team.

-Don’t keep your team at arm’s length.
+Don’t keep your team at an unhealthy distance.
 If you put up a defensive wall, you cannot expect others to trust you.
 Paranoia breeds paranoia.
 Genuine charisma is rooted in trust.
-You need to be able to tolerate dissent without being triggered into emotional reactivity.
-Otherwise, you may as well surround yourself with sycophants and rule through fear.
+You need to listen to and tolerate dissent without being triggered into emotional reactivity.
+Otherwise, you may as well surround yourself with sycophants.
 This is not the basis for charisma, but is instead the basis for tyranny and negativity.

 2. Know Your Customers and Clients

 It is also crucial to check in consistently with your clients and customers — even those who might not have good things to say.
 When you ask your customers for their input and listen to their feedback, you can adjust your product or service accordingly.
 You also show people that your business serves them — and isn’t just about you.